sudar/bulk-delete/README.md

 **Donate Link:** http://sudarmuthu.com/if-you-wanna-thank-me
 **Stable tag:** 4.4.3

-Bulk delete users based on user role and posts from selected categories, tags, post types, custom taxonomies or by post status like drafts, scheduled posts, revisions etc.
+Bulk delete posts, pages or users in bulk based on different conditions and filters.

 ## Description ##

-Bulk Delete is a WordPress Plugin which can be used to delete posts in bulk from selected categories, tags, post types or custom taxonomies.
-This Plugin can also delete all drafts, post revisions, scheduled posts or pages and users based on user role.
+Bulk Delete is a WordPress Plugin that allows you to delete posts, pages and users in bulk based on different conditions and filters.

+The following conditions and filters are supported.

 ### Features